 Another early writer described the abandoned palace as having been taken possession of by ghosts and that “frightful tales [were] being told and believed of nocturnal daemon orgies amidst those doleful splendors.”

-But the royal Korean family wasn’t the only one to live in haunted splendor.
-Many of the first Westerners in Seoul lived in the homes of Korean officials who had been murdered during the unrest in 1882.
+During this time the royal Korean family wasn’t the only one to live in haunted splendor.
+Many of the first Westerners in Seoul lived in the homes of Korean officials who had been murdered during the unrest of the Imo Incident in 1882.

-These homes were said to be haunted by their former occupants and thus unattractive to anyone but the Westerners.
-The reputation of the homes made them quite affordable and, as none of the Westerners had seen a ghost, a great subject for conversation.
+These homes were said to be haunted by their former occupants and therefore unattractive to anyone but the Westerners.
+Because the homes were believed to be hunted they were quite affordable.
+As none of the Westerners had seen a ghost, this became a great subject for conversation.

 In 1918 a strange story appeared in a newspaper.
-Apparently an old woman was roaming the countryside in the evening in search of children.
-Approaching her young victims, she assured them that she could foretell their futures by licking their hands with her tongue.
+The story goes that there was an old woman roaming the countryside in the evening in search of children.
+Approaching her young victims, she assured them that she was a fortune teller that could foretell their futures by licking their hands with her tongue.

-The naïve children would submit their hands for her foul tongue and would promptly die.
-Mothers began to lock their gates in the evenings to prevent the visits from this woman who was later identified as a nine-tailed fox.
+The naïve children would submit their hands to her foul tongue and would promptly die.
+Mothers began to lock their gates in the evenings to prevent visits from this woman who was later identified as a nine-tailed fox.

 Sometimes the haunted person would go to great lengths to lose his ghost.
 People would jump in front of cars—barely avoiding being hit—in the belief that the vehicle would strike the ghost and take it away.